VergesRome Architects | New Orleans Architectural Firm

 New Orleans, Louisiana

-VergesRome Architects developed site and retail concepts for Stirling Properties for a shopping center situated along the proposed Lafitte Greenway bicycle corridor in Mid-City and extending to the corner of Bienville Street and North Carrollton Avenue.
-The center features a 53,000 SF Winn-Dixie grocery store at the rear of a parcel of property that was an area of blight for several years.
+Mid-City Market shopping center in New Orleans is situated along the Lafitte Greenway pedestrian and bicycle corridor in Mid-City, extending to the corner of Bienville Street and North Carrollton Avenue.
+The complex features a 53,000 SF Winn-Dixie grocery store at the rear of a parcel of property that was an area of blight for several years.
+An additional 55,000 SF of retail space is distributed among multiple buildings.

 New Orleans, Louisiana